frankschae/Control-of-Stochastic-Quantum-Dynamics-with-Differentiable-Programming/README.md

   the qubit and a continuously updated control drive using continuous adjoint sensitivity methods, see [the file](./closed-system/Control.jl).

+* SDE control based on full knowledge of the state of the qubit and a continuously updated control drive using the hand-crafted strategy, see [the file](./hand_crafted/Control.jl).

 ### How to run/ prerequisites: